-58. France welcomed Kiribati's ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, but remained concerned about the human rights situation in the country.
+58. France welcomed the country's ratification of the Convention against Torture, but remained concerned about the human rights situation in the country.

 59. Georgia noted the creation of the SAFENET Case Management Review Committee and the Kiribati Women and Children Support Centre to better address the cases of genderbased violence.
 It also commended Kiribati for the steps taken to ensure gender equality and to launch the Gender Equality and Women Development Policy.